Skip to content

 PASS packages-pinned All packages have version ranges.

-Each failing check includes the affected file paths and a suggested fix.
+Each failing check includes the affected file paths and a specific remediation suggestion (e.g., the exact dbt-forge command to run to fix the issue).

 Use --ci in CI pipelines to fail the build when checks don’t pass: